 Bitcoin is falling rapidly, and the nightmares of 2018 seem to be coming back again.
 While the apex crypto was priced at about $13,800 in the last week of July, it has steadily come down to less than $6,800 as of date.
 This is despite several crypto proponents and experts claiming that Bitcoin will reach $40,000 to $100,000 by the end of 2019.
 All these claims have fallen flat on their noses, as BTC has failed to revive itself after a short bull run.

-Interestingly, one of the renowned crypto experts, Tone Vays, has stated that BTC will come down to $4,500 soon.
+Interestingly, one of the renowned crypto experts, Tone Vays, has stated according to Bitcoin price prediction that BTC will come down to $4,500 soon.
 He tweeted that he, along with Ran Neuner, had made a similar claim six months ago at Consensus 2019, when the price was climbing up.
 Now, when it is coming down, Vays has come up with a similar price prediction.

 6 Months ago at #Consensus2019, @cryptomanran & I bet on #Bitcoin pulling back to $4,500.
 Price of $BTC was about the same but trending up, now it's trending down.